SOCAL Steering Committee

 COMMUNITY LIAISON OFFICER

-Ardis is a Financial Crime Lawyer at an international firm in London.
+Ardis is an In-house Data Privacy and AI counsel.
 She is proud of her Guyanese heritage and enjoys regular trips to the region.
-She is a keen supporter of Caribbean culture and heritage in the UK particularly increasing visibility within the legal sector.
+She is a keen supporter of Caribbean culture and heritage in the UK particularly increasing visibility in the legal sector.

 • Dwight Wilson